 These limitations would reduce the initial market value of the participants' rights reducing the initial cost and targeting the incentive.
 The participants' interests can be recovered on ceasing employment or if any performance conditions are not met.

 There are no eligibity criteria surrounding the implementation of a JSOP.

 There are no statutory limits but usualy company law, securities law, and employment law issues are relevant.

 There is no guaranteed return under a JSOP.
 Participants will need to make an investments, even if proportionately small, and will only benefit if growth and other targets are achieved.
-Unlike a Flowering Share Purchase Plan, that also targets growth is share value, a JSOP requires an Employee Benefit Trust (EBT) with a trustee to act as a 'joint-owner'.
+Unlike a Flowering Share Purchase Plan (FSPP), that also targets growth is share value, a JSOP requires an EBT with a trustee to act as a 'joint-owner'.
 This creates an additional cost to set up and maintain.

 For those companies that do wish to implement a JSOP, RM2 Trustees have extensive experience acting as UK based corporate trustees of EBTs, or we work effectively with offshore trustees where appropriate.

 We will take careful consideration of your individual requirements and objectives before providing a quote.
 A JSOP is one of the most technically complex plans and is therefore more time consuming and expensive to design and implement.

 We typically operate on a fixed fee basis, which allows us to be up front with our clients about the total costs involved with the process from the start, instead of being a meter running arrangement.